 At the district level, IEP subgroup data for each school, along with the plans as described above, will be reviewed on an annual basis by the district's leadership team.
 IEP student data will also be disaggregated and examined by school level (elementary, middle, high).
 In addition, the district will examine their SPP/Iowa School Performance Profile data to determine priorities and develop an action plan as needed.
 If the district meets SPP/Iowa School Performance Profile requirements, both procedural and performance, the delivery system will be considered effective.
-If the district does not meet requirements, the district will work in collaboration with the State and AEA to progress indicators outlined in our state performance plan (SPP) for special education.
-District administrators will also examine the district's annual progress report each year to review achievement data as it pertains to students with IEPs in the district.
-These data will be used to determine priorities and develop an action plan for special education instructional services when necessary.
+If the district does not meet requirements, the district will work in collaboration with the State and AEA.